rails/rails/guides/source/contributing_to_ruby_on_rails.md

 For starters, it helps just to verify bug reports.
 Can you reproduce the reported issue on your own computer?
 If so, you can add a comment to the issue saying that you're seeing the same thing.

-If something is very vague, can you help squash it down into something specific?
+If an issue is very vague, can you help narrow it down to something more specific?
 Maybe you can provide additional information to help reproduce a bug, or help by eliminating needless steps that aren't required to demonstrate the problem.

 If you find a bug report without a test, it's very useful to contribute a failing test.
 This is also a great way to get started exploring the source code: looking at the existing test files will teach you how to write more tests.
 New tests are best contributed in the form of a patch, as explained later on in the "Contributing to the Rails Code" section.

-Anything you can do to make bug reports more succinct or easier to reproduce is a help to folks trying to write code to fix those bugs - whether you end up writing the code yourself or not.
+Anything you can do to make bug reports more succinct or easier to reproduce helps folks trying to write code to fix those bugs - whether you end up writing the code yourself or not.

 ### Testing Patches